yterasaka/test-cloudflare-pages-nextjs-prismic/README.md

-# Prismic + Next.js Minimal Starter
+# Prismic + Next.js Minimal Starter for Preview

 Want to quickly get started building your own project with [Prismic][prismic] and [Next.js][nextjs]?
 This project includes basic configurations and nothing else.
 The project includes one Rich Text slice, a homepage, and a dynamic page.